MicrosoftEdge/WebView2Feedback/specs/Freeze.md

 ```

 # Remarks
-The CoreWebView2Controller must be invisible when the API is called.
+The CoreWebView2Controller's IsVisible property must be false when the API is called.
 Otherwise, the
 API fails with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
 Suspending is similar to putting a tab to sleep in the Edge browser.
 Suspending pauses
 WebView script timers and animations, minimizes CPU usage for the associated